 Austrian psychologist Fred Fedler developed the first contingency leadership model in the 1960s.

-He was deeply involved in research like how the leaders behaved, what kind of personalities they have, and what characteristics they possess.
+He was deeply involved in research on how the leaders behaved, what kind of personalities they have, and what characteristics they possess.

 He said the leader must compare his natural leadership style with the other situational factors.
 This comparison will help determine whether he is an effective leader.